ccnmtl/django-lti-provider-example/README.md

 ### LTI App installation

 In Canvas, go to Settings -> Apps.
-Click "View App Configurations.
+Click "View App Configurations".
 Click "+ App" to add a new App.

 * Configuration Type: By Client ID
 * Client ID: (Client ID from the Developer Keys Details column).
 This